Xantonozar/aamgo/README.md

-# 🥭 AamGo - Premium Mango E-commerce Platform
+# 🥭 আমGO - Premium Mango E-commerce Platform

 AamGo is a modern, responsive e-commerce platform specializing in premium quality mangoes.
 Built with Next.js and Tailwind CSS, it offers a seamless shopping experience for mango enthusiasts.